ctq3103/nextjs-news-app/README.md

 <!-- - [ ] Replace current manual article tracking with a central system   -->
 - [ ] Add a public homepage showing top headlines and categories
 - [x] Add a passwordless login for team members
-- [ ] Show a dashboard with all current published articles
+- [ ] Show a dashboard with all current published posts
-- [ ] Provide easy navigation & search for articles and authors
+- [ ] Provide easy navigation & search for posts and authors
 - [x] Provide a logout option
 - [x] Require users to log in at least once per week
 <!-- - [ ] Allow instant removal of user access when needed   -->
+- [x] Authors have an ID, first name, last name, email, bio, avatar URL, active status, and timestamps
-- [ ] Articles have an ID, title, content, author, tags, and status
+- [x] Posts have an ID, title, slug, content, category, thumbnail URL, and timestamps
-- [ ] Articles are either DRAFT or PUBLISHED
+- [x] Posts are either DRAFT or PUBLISHED
-- [ ] Articles are assigned to specific authors
+- [x] Posts are assigned to specific authors
 - [x] Users can have Author, Editor, or Admin roles
-- [ ] All users can create and view articles
+- [ ] All users can create and view posts
-- [ ] Authors can edit only their own draft articles
+- [ ] Authors can edit only their own draft posts
-- [ ] Editors and Admins can view, edit, and publish all articles
+- [ ] Editors and Admins can view, edit, and publish all posts
-- [ ] Only Admins can delete articles or manage user access
+- [ ] Only Admins can delete posts or manage user access
-- [ ] Public visitors can view only published articles
+- [ ] Public visitors can view only published posts
 - [ ] App should be optimized for desktop, but usable on mobile/tablet
 - [x] Include Light / Dark mode toggle for reading comfort
 - [ ] Support team should respond quickly to publishing or login issues